Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-Property rental areas that are affected with The Healthy Homes Standards in Pakowhai include each:
+Areas of rental properties that are impacted with The Healthy Homes Standard in Pakowhai include each:

 • Bedrooms